 Gradescope is also an option if you have paper-based exams.

 You can record your lectures using Panopto (called Course Videos in Canvas).

 Online Class Meetings Schedule class meetings to get together with students live over Zoom videoconferencing.
 Zoom also has a feature that allows you to record your online meetings.
 (The Zoom recording feature can be used to record your lectures as well.)

 Use Zoom to set up virtual office hours to meet with students using your webcam, share your computer screen or collaborate using Zoom’s whiteboard feature.

-Visit the Stanford Teach Anywhere website for more information about teaching online.
-The site includes tips for getting started with online teaching, best practices, instructions for how to use online tools, Frequently Asked Questions and how to get help when you need it.
+Visit the Stanford Teaching Commons website for additional resources for teaching online.
+The Teaching Commons site includes tips for getting started with online teaching, best practices, strategies for online course planning , ideas for a variety of class activities to build community and enhance engagement, suggestions for how to provide feedback and do assessments online, and how to get help when you need it.

 This Office of the Vice Provost for Undergraduate Education resource also provides useful pedagogical recommendations for teaching online and important considerations to keep in mind when using online tools.